-EDUC 743 Program Evaluation in Higher Education (2-3)
+EDUC 743 Program Evaluation in Education (3)

 This course introduces the skills and knowledge of the field of program evaluation and their application to educational programs.
-Students come to understand the issues and problems that threaten validity and reliability in program evaluations.
+Students come to understand the issues and problems that threaten validity and reliability to program evaluations.
 Students learn to be thoughtful consumers of evaluations as well as producers of their own evaluation design.
-While theory guides the discussion of issues, emphasis is placed on application to good practice.
+While theory guides the discussion of issues, emphasis is place on application to good practice.
 Students produce a brief literature review and design a program evaluation.
-Prerequisites: EDUC 702, EDUC 744, and EDUC 745
+Prerequisites: EDUC 700, EDUC 740, and EDUC 741